kshedden/workshops/ds-academy/math_review.md

   ${\rm argmin}_\theta E[(X-\theta)^2]$

-- The expectation can be used to define the _center_ of a distribution, and has a physical anaalogy in being the balancing point if the mass is arranged along a beam.
+- The expectation can be used to define the _center_ of a distribution, and has a physical analogy in being the balancing point if the mass is arranged along a beam.

 - The expectation may not exist, and it may be infinite.